Ericsson/CodeCompass/doc/fe_development.md

 ## Build and Install

-For building and installing the application, or parsing projects, please refer to the [CodeCompass README](/README.md) documentations and development sections.\
+The necessary steps for building and installing the application can be found in the [deps](./deps.md) and [usage](./usage.md) guides.\
-(Note: For development, use SQLite as a database for parsing projects.)
+(Note: It is recommended to use SQLite as a database for parsing projects in development.)

 After installing, the current webgui will still be available at the root URL of the webserver (`/`), but you can also reach the new webgui at (`/new`).